MUSICAL: Spongebob Squarepants: The Broadway Musical

 THE CHARACTERS and CAST: The cast was great.
 The voice effects they were able to do were remarkable.
 Special shout out to Ethan Slater playing Spongebob – his upper body strength in the Musical for some of the scenes was incredible and man can he sing.
 Wesley Taylor was a hysterical Plankton, he did an amazing job.
 Jai’len Christine Li Josey has some pipes and was extremely impressive in the role of Pearl Krabs.
 Another standout voice was Gaelen Gilliland as the Mayor of Bikini Bottom.

-Also, I’m a huge fan of representation and diversity in the performing arts, so it was great to see multiple actors of Asian descent in the show!
+Also, I’m a huge fan of representation, so it was great to see multiple colored actors and actors of Asian descent in the show!

 THE SET and COSTUMES: The set and costumes were incredible.
 One of the big “controversies” were how Spongebob wouldn’t be in a square costume.
 But this isn’t Barney or the Teletubbies.
 The yellow outfit he wore was perfect in my opinion.
 Sandy, with her hair, looked just as Sandy should.
 Patrick looked like Patrick.
 Mr. Krabs, with his boxing glove claws, looked great.
 Mrs. Puffs looked like Mrs. Puffs.
 Special shout out to Squidward’s legs – that was really cool how they gave him multiple tentacles.
 The random sea creature costumes were superb.

 And the set was genius.
 It was superfluous and out there in every way it should be for a show like Spongebob.
 You’re going to have to see it to believe it.
 There was one set choice for the Mountain in the show that I wasn’t exactly sure why it was portrayed the way it was.
 Maybe I missed some symbolism?
 But overall, very creative use of set pieces.